 Besides the connotation of “home,” Jato also means “to sleep.”
 Quintanilla explains that the relationship between Jato and Sleep are obvious after a linguistic evaluation.

 The Quechua Qatay signifies “covering your body with a blanket.”
-Therefore, it was easy to associate Qatay to “going to sleep.”
-This language fusion is particularly exuberant in poor or working class neighborhoods, where Andean migrants combine their native Quechua while learning Spanish.
+Therefore, it was easy to associate Qatay with “going to sleep.”
+Probably the most common use of ‘Jatear’ is found in the phrase ‘Me voy a Jatear‘ which means ‘I’m going to sleep.’
+This language fusion is particularly exuberant in poor or working-class neighborhoods, where Andean migrants combine their native Quechua while learning Spanish.

-Such magical fusion generated hundreds of inventive terms to be later explored in future articles.
+Such language fusion generated hundreds of inventive terms to be later explored in future articles.

 So if you hear some Limeños say “Esta linda tu jato” (you have a nice house) or “me quedé jato” (I fell asleep), now you know how these expressions came to be.𝔖